salekinsirajus/qiskit_quantum_circuit_debugger/README.md

 - Assessed the importance of phase date in synthesizing a circuit from breakpoint
 - Investigated different methods of generating unitary matrices

+## Final Result
+We implemented a hybrid approach that uses both a simulator and a hardware

+## Open Problems
+Some of them

+## Contributions During the Final Round
+- Research and experiments with pure hawrdware approach - Palvit
+- Experiments and implementation with simulator approach - Shawn
+- Benchmakring, experiments, and final reports - Harsh

 ## Timeline (Detailed & Revised)
 - Confirm whether and under what condition we can generate a unitary from a hardware run (11/12/2022)